AfaqNasir/Python-test/README.md

-# Pythoon-test
+# Python-test
-test the python code and git
+test the Python code and git